- About us

 A dental examination (check-up) including x-rays (if necessary) will be conducted for your child.
 Any treatment required will be discussed and your consent will be required before any further treatment is provided.

-From 1 January 2014, the Child Dental Benefits Schedule (CDBS) was introduced to provide access to benefits for basic dental services to around 3.4 million children aged 2-17 years in Australia.
+The Child Dental Benefits Schedule (CDBS) was introduced on 1 January 2014 to provide access to benefits for basic dental services to around 3.4 million children aged 0-17 years in Australia.
 For more information, visit the Department of Human Services website.